macsystems/andhelp/README.md

 andhelp
 =======

-The Goal of AndHelp is to reduce the amount of those *Util classes while you're developing you android App.
+The Goal of AndHelp is to reduce the amount of those *Util classes while you're developing your android App.